realsirjoe/glasses_retail_analysis/README.md

 If I had more time with this project I would increase the number of items as well as industries and make it a more general tool.

-Further product matching could be improved by incorperating a transformer based approach and train with labeled data.
+Further product matching could be improved by incorperating a transformer based approach and train with labeled data and match via product images

 I would also aim to collect popularity metrics for all items as well as retailer size metrics and estimate relative or even total profits

-The project can be split into three parts:

-- Visualization
-To draw conclusions about the data and visualize them jupyter, pandas, numpy and a view smaller packages were utilized.

-More complex analysis involved matching products from different retailers and comparing prices. term frequency and inverse document frequency (tf idf) was used for this challange.
-It was experimented to weight the beginning higher than the end of a string as well as add space seperated words to the tokens, next to ngrams but these turned out to perform poorer than simply using the algorithm with 3 letter ngrams.
-Matching could be improved by incorporating other machine learning techniques using labeled data but tf idf turned out to be sufficient for this project.

-[ photos here